 We had a week with lots of Science learning as we focused on how all living things need and contain water, the water cycle, the threat of pollution to accessing clean water, and a review of our learning so far.
-You can watch the students' videos about the water cycle (like Riley's above) on their blogs using the links to our class blogs on the right
+You can see the students poster PSAs about water conservation (like the ones above) on Seesaw!

 We also examined different densities of liquids, and the absorbencies of different materials.
 We found that corn syrup is very dense, while cooking oil has a very low density.
 We also discovered that sponges are extremely absorbent, while nylon fabric, plastic wrap, and tinfoil are extremely poor absorbers.
 2B would certainly suggest using a sponge rather than tinfoil to clean up a spill!

 We learned lots and had lots of fun today at Telus World of Science!
 We got to watch a special presentation in the Zeidler Dome, and we participated in the Splish Splash program led by our science expert which tied into our class' unit on Exploring Liquids.
 We also got to explore a number of the exhibits in the facility thanks to our five wonderful volunteers!

 This week in Science we performed several experiments with water that explored its property of cohesion.
 Cohesion means that water molecules are attracted to each other which makes water droplets tend to stick together.
 Because of cohesion, there is surface tension at the surface of water, and we were able to do all sorts of neat tricks with the water because of the unique property of this liquid!